oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 ![](../common/images/mobile/401-CSF_Navigate_To_CSF.png)

-2. In the "CSF Keys & Certificates" box, under tab "CSF Keys", select the key "ICSXX" (XX is the postfix assigned to you), set "Short Description" to be "ICSXX" (XX is the postfix assigned to you), and set the user name and password to be the credential of the ICS domain, that you use in the "integrations" lab.
+2. In the "CSF Keys & Certificates" box, under tab "CSF Keys", select the key "ICS0X" (0X is the postfix assigned to you), set "Short Description" to be "ICS0X" (0X is the postfix assigned to you), and set the user name and password to be the credential of the ICS domain, that you use in the "integrations" lab.
 Click "Save and Close" button.

 ![](../common/images/mobile/401-CSF_Update_CSF.png)